Ernakulam

+Ernakulam ([erɐɳɐːkuɭɐm]) is the central business district of the city of Kochi, Kerala, India.
+It is the namesake of Ernakulam district.
+The eastern part of Kochi city is mainly known as Ernakulam, while the western part of it after the Venduruthy Bridge is called as Western Kochi.
+Many major establishments, including the Kerala High Court, the office of the Kochi Municipal Corporation and the Cochin Shipyard are situated in Ernakulam.
+It is also the most urbanized area in the city of Kochi.
+The Southern Naval Command (SNC) is in Kochi, Ernakulam district, Kerala.
+Established in 1958, it is the largest naval command of the Indian Navy, focusing on training and maritime security operations in the Arabian Sea and Indian Ocean.

+Etymology

+The word Ernakulam has a varied derivation, with some references to mythology and others to temples.
+According to Komattil Achutha Menon, the word Erangiyal got its start from a particular kind of mud.
+In the past, Lord Shiva was referred to as Erayanar in Chennai.
+This was done in Kerala as well, and it became known as Eranakulam after that.
+There are also other opinions about the origin of the name, saying that Rishinagakulam became Eranakulam after losing it, but that the word Ernakulam came from Eranakulathappan Temple, and that it came from the word Kulam (Pond) for a long time because it was full of water bodies.

 History

 Classical history

 The region can claim to have played a significant part in fostering the trade relations between Kerala and the outside world in the ancient and medieval period.
 The early political history of Ernakulam is interlinked with that of the Chera Dynasty of the Sangam age, who ruled over vast portions of Kerala and Tamil Nadu.
 After the Cheras, the place was later ruled by the Kingdom of Cochin (Perumpadapu Swaroopam).

 Princely State of Cochin

 Although under British suzerainty (specifically the East India Company) since the Anglo-Dutch Treaty of 1814, Rama Varma XII of the Kingdom of Cochin moved his capital from Mattancherry to Tripunithura in about 1840.
 Fort Cochin Municipality was established in 1866 under the Madras Town Improvement Act of 1865, and municipal elections were first held in 1883.
 Ernakulam became a municipality in 1910.
 In the first state census of 1911, the population of Ernakulam was 21,901; 11,197 Hindus, 9,357 Christians, 935 Muslims, and 412 Jews.